phat-vtcf/STT/README.md

 ## Instructions for use

-In the root directory (above) you should find a file called `run_inference_test.ipynb`.
+Open this [run_inference_test.ipynb notebook](https://colab.research.google.com/github/benluks/STT/blob/test-inference/run_inference_test.ipynb).
 Click on that file, and then click "run in colab".
 The instructions will take you through the whole process.

 Enjoy!